|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Italian-flavored recipe takes just minutes to prepare and is a wonderful family dinner at the end of a busy day.
 Fix the ingredients in the morning, place them in the slow cooker, and come back for a delicious meal the whole family will love.
 Seasoned with Italian herbs and a zesty dressing, the chicken and potatoes make a wholesome and simple dinner, especially when served with a green salad with freshly grated Parmesan cheese, or a mixture of avocados and cherry tomatoes dressed with olive oil and lemon juice.
-Or, steam some broccoli or french string beans to add some crunch to your meal.
+Or steam some broccoli or French green beans to add some crunch to your meal.

 You can use store-bought zesty Italian dressing, but by making your own you can control the quality of the ingredients and monitor the amount of sodium and fat added.